CitadelCS/ipos/README.md

 1. Fork curent project to your personal repository.
 2. Create your own AWS C9 Enviroment or equivalant
-3. 'git clone '(link to your Github Repository)
+3. git clone (link to your Github Repository)
-4. 'bundle install'
+4. cd ipos
-5.  'cd ipos'
+5. bundle install
-6. 'git checkout master'
+6. git checkout master
-7. 'git branch '(name of your branch)
+7. git branch (name of your branch)
-8. 'git checkout '(name of your branch)
+8. git checkout (name of your branch)
 9. Make your changes to the code
-10. 'bin/rails s -b 0.0.0.0' (to run server locally)
+10. bin/rails s -b 0.0.0.0 (to run server locally)

 ## The workorder to return and pull request your part of the project are as follows:

 1. Save all files you edited
-2. 'git add '(A file you updated or use a "." )
+2. git add (A file you updated or use a "." )
-3. 'git commit -m "Add your commets here"'
+3. git commit -m "Add your commets here"
-4. 'git push origin '(name of branch)
+4. git push origin (name of branch)
 5. Create pull-request from your local repository to main on Github